tr00mb/api-kong-lambda-christmas/workshop/step2/step2.md

 ## create service, route and lambda plugin in kong

-Do no hesitate to read [kong configuration](../../kong/kond.md) to understand the configuration
+Do no hesitate to read kong/kond.md to understand the configuration
 </br> First, we create a generic service and a route to access it via /workshop/products

 ```